HARIHARAN-HK007/Sentiment-analysis-of-flipkart-product-review/README.md

-I prefered to run this model in Jupyter notebook for better visualization purpose I Gave an CSV file which contains FLipkart product reviews, please kindly download and use it
+I prefered to run this model in Jupyter notebook for better visualization purpose and I Gave an CSV file which contains Flipkart product reviews, please kindly download and use it